tropicsquare/orshin-demo/BB_BRINGUP.md

-# BlueBrothers Protocols - Complete Workflow Guide
+# BB-Protocols - Complete Workflow Guide

 This document provides a workflow for running the bb-protocols on RPi/Linux, including the pairing process that was missing in the original [README](https://github.com/sacca97/bb-protocols/tree/main/bb-portable).

 ## Overview

-BB-portable implements the BlueBrothers protocols over L2CAP for Bluetooth Classic (BR/EDR) in the `central.c` and `peripheral.c` files.
+BB-portable implements the BB-protocols over L2CAP for Bluetooth Classic (BR/EDR) in the `central.c` and `peripheral.c` files.
 It leverages the bb-lib, a C library that implements the underlying cryptographic primitives and protocol logic.

 ## Prerequisites